ckrac/aws-sa-associate-saac03/0900-ELASTIC_COMPUTE_CLOUD(EC2)/notes.md

 ### EC2 SSH vs EC2 Instance Connect

 connect via EC2 Connect per region when enabling certain inbound IPs for EC2 Instance https://ip-ranges.amazonaws.com/ip-ranges.json

+### Storage Refresher

+- **Direct** (local) attached Storage - Storage on the EC2 Host
+  - problems - if disk or hardware fails, EC2 instance moves between hosts, the storage can be lost
+- **Network** attached Storage - Volumes delivered over the network (EBS - Elastic Block Store)
+  - generally high resilient and is separate from the Instance hardware
+- **Ephemeral** Storage - Temporary Storage
+- **Persistent** Storage - Permanent Storage - lives on past the lifetime of the instance
+  - e.g. network attached storage by EBS

+_Three categories of storage in AWS_

+- how the storage is presented either to you or to a server and what it can be used for

+StorageRefresher-1.png

+_Storage Performance_

+StorageRefresher-2.png